-- Year 6 English Parental relationships- the relationship between father and son- in Danny Champion of the World we explore how Danny's dad takes on the role of both parents as his mum passes away when Danny is a baby. - Year 6 English Romantic relationships in A Midsummer Night's Dream.
+Year 6 English - Parental relationships- the relationship between father and son- in Danny Champion of the World we explore how Danny's dad takes on the role of both parents as his mum passes away when Danny is a baby.

+- Year 6 English Romantic relationships in A Midsummer Night's Dream.
 We talk about how this play demonstrates we can't always help who we fall in love with and that unrequited love can cause pain.
 For the more mature learners, we also talk about whether it is fair that Egeus (Hermia's Dad) is able to choose who she marries, and about the outdated idea that a woman is a possession of her father who must then agree to pass her on to her husband. - Year 7 English Romeo and Juliet.
 Are Romeo and Juliet at the age of 13/14 too young to be making decisions around love?
-Possible exploration around age of consent. - (Other Subjects To be completed?)
+Possible exploration around age of consent. - Year 7 Science as highlighted previously, it is within this curriculum that there is specific teaching around the physical mechanics around sexual intercourse. - All year groups PE there is significant emphasis on health and wellbeing, which can overlap into RSE. - Morning "A.M.
+Slots" and Afternoon Collective Worship in particular after the return to school following Coronavirus lockdown.